·Technology·6 min read

 Reasoning About the Logical Limits of AI in Engineering Design.

 In this article I want to attempt to analyze a logical inconsistency I've noticed concerning AI Engineering and the design of AI-first systems.
-These narratives are of various nature, but they have a common theme: AI proposes a fundamentally different way of doing engineering, to the point that we can replace human intervention with MCP servers or Agents, transitioning to a new way of writing software made of high-level, AI-first building blocks.
-These technologies may look titanic but they are all based on a common logical flaw, an Achilles' heel of sorts, a serious problem hard to detect.
+These narratives are of various nature, but they have a common theme: AI proposes a fundamentally different way of doing engineering, to the point that we can replace human intervention with LLM output.
+Writing software feels easier, because the mental labor and the costs associated with implementing logical rules with software can be bypassed replacingthem with an API call to an LLM model.

-Essentially, we look at technooogy to simplify things, but in many cases we end up having to manage more complexity than before.
-If we want adaptability, we lose simplicity, if we want to simplify we end up with an inflexible and dull system.
-This is a logical problem, not a technological one, and it cannot be fixed with more technology
+The paradox is that with AI, we may end up having to manage more complexity than before.
+If we want adaptability, we pay with complexity, if we want simplicity, we end up with an inflexible and dull system.
+This is a logical problem, not a technological one, and it cannot be fixed with more technology.

 It's useful to introduce the following point of view which is foundational for the rest of this article.
 Systems can be broken down and analyzed from two perspectives, the logical and the technological.
 Logical aspects come first, since technology implements and presupposes the logical ones.